aniket1629/SupplyPrescript/README.md

 An AI-powered Supply Chain Decision Support System that predicts shipment delays, recommends optimal business actions using Machine Learning and Optimization, and enables closed-loop analytics with FastAPI, React, PostgreSQL, and XGBoost.

 ## Project Status
-Currently on **Day 13** of a 25-day internship development plan.
+Currently on **Day 13** of a 25-day project development plan.
 The ML pipeline (data → model → evaluation) is built and validated; API/frontend/database layers are upcoming.

 ## Dataset
 [SCMS Delivery History Dataset](.) — ~10,324 historical HIV/ARV medical supply shipment records to countries across Africa and Asia, including shipment mode, vendor, product, cost, weight, and delivery dates.